-Over the last 50 years, the Centers for Disease Control & Prevention reports that the number of Americans with diabetes has doubled, pointing to obesity as one of the biggest contributors.
+The U.S. Centers for Disease Control & Prevention reports that the number of Americans with diabetes has doubled over the past 20 years, pointing to obesity as one of the biggest contributors.

 Let’s take a closer look at the symptoms, diagnosis, causes, and treatment options for type 2 diabetes.